 The representative explains that if the above methods don’t work, users still affected by this problem will need to email him a screenshot of the Advanced Wi-Fi page (Settings>Wi-Fi>overflow menu>Advanced).
-Once you take a screenshot, email the picture [email protected], along with your tablet type and whether you’ve attempted any of the troubleshooting methods.
+Once you take a screenshot, email the picture to firstname.lastname@example.org, along with your tablet type and whether you’ve attempted any of the troubleshooting methods.
 You’ll also need to include your GeForce forum username in your email.

 NVIDIA will re-release the software update once the problem has been resolved.
 Have you had any problems with the update?
 If so, head to the NVIDIA forums for the full instructions on how to send in your error report.

 Original post (2/1): NVIDIA is now pushing out its Android 6.0 Marshmallow update to the original Shield Tablet.
 The newer Shield Tablet K1 got a taste of Marshmallow back in December, so it’s great to see NVIDIA keeping up with timely software updates.